StanfordSpezi/Spezi/README.md

 You can find a list of modules and reusable Swift Packages offered by the Spezi team at Stanford at [the Swift Package Index Stanford Spezi page](https://swiftpackageindex.com/StanfordSpezi).

 > [!NOTE]
 > Spezi relies on an ecosystem of modules.
 Think about what modules you want to build and contribute to the open-source community!
-Refer to the [Spezi Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/spezi-guide) and [Documentation Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/documentation-guide) about the requirements for Spezi-based software components and the ``Component`` and ``Module`` documentation to learn more about building your modules.
+Refer to the [Spezi Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/spezi-guide) and [Documentation Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/documentation-guide) about the requirements for Spezi-based software and the ``Module`` documentation to learn more about building your modules.

 Learn more about Spezi at [spezi.stanford.edu](https://spezi.stanford.edu).
 Reach out to us on social media and use the [Stanford Spezi Discussion Forum](https://github.com/orgs/StanfordSpezi/discussions) to ask any Spezi-related questions or share the projects you built with Spezi.